Lyman Alpha line properties at $z \simeq 3.78$ and their environmental dependence: a case study around a massive proto-cluster: The impact of the environment on emitters

 The use of the Delaunay tessellation is a slightly different approach than the one adopted by \citet{Dey2016}, which relied on Voronoi tessellation.
 In this case, we wanted to take advantage of the fact that the measurement of the density field through the Delaunay tessellation allows for a slight smoothing of the density at the position of each galaxy, by means of the average of the areas of the triangles which connect it to the neighbouring galaxies.
 In this way, the density at the position of each galaxy is measured taking into account the density at the position of the neighbouring ones, as the same triangle will contribute to the density measurement of multiple LAEs.

 In Figure~\ref{tespcf}, we show the Delaunay tessellation of the PCF field, where LAEs are color-coded according to the percentile of the surface density.
 The positions of the two spectroscopically confirmed proto-clusters are marked by dashed grey circles (with radii of 25 Mpc and 15~Mpc, comoving, for the central and NE structure, respectively); the majority of the LAEs therein are at the 80$^{\rm th}$ percentile in surface overdensity.
+The radii of the overdensities are very approximate and are based on visual estimates \citep[see][]{Lee2014}.
 We define the high-density LAE sample in two different ways: one according to the tessellation map, and the other to the spectroscopic overdensity.
 These samples will be referred to as ``HD'' and ``Structure'' sample, respectively.
 The ``HD'' sample is defined as those LAEs with a density greater than the 75th percentile of the density distribution (43 LAEs belong to this sample), the ``Structure'' sample as those LAEs within a radius of 25 and 15 comoving Mpc from the positions of the central and NE overdensities, respectively (72 LAEs belong to this sample).

 We determine the best-fit LF and EWF parameters for the high-density LAE samples.
 The faint-end slope is fixed to the same values as the full sample.
 The results are listed in Table~\ref{bestfitparams} under ``Structure'' for the spectroscopy-defined overdensity sample and ``HD'' for the tessellation-based sample.
 At $z=3.78$, the characteristic luminosity and EWF width are (assuming $\alpha=-1.5$): $\log{L^\ast}=43.26^{+0.20}_{-0.22}$, $\omega =79^{+15}_{-15}~$\AA\ for the full sample, $\log{L^\ast}=43.26^{+0.59}_{-0.24}$, $\omega=72^{+24}_{-17}$~\AA~ for the ``HD'' sample, and $\log{L^\ast}=43.26^{+0.97}_{-0.31}$, $\omega=72^{+40}_{-21}$~\AA~ for the ``Structure'' sample, respectively.
 All parameters obtained for the high-density LAEs are consistent with those of the full sample within errors.
 It appears that there is no significant difference in the formation process of LAEs in the average and overdensity field.